alexandrainst/node-red-contrib-json-multi-schema/README.md

 _Note_: This is the example used for `npm test`

 ### JSON in Node-RED format
-[`jq`](https://stedolan.github.io/jq/) may be used to format a standard payload into a Node-RED payload:
+[`jq`](https://stedolan.github.io/jq/) may be used to break down and format a standard payload into a Node-RED payload:

 For instance if the input is a list of observations wrapped into a JSON array: